pariminaresh/chef-web-docs/chef_master/source/deprecations_chef_gem_compile_time.rst

 .. tag deprecations_chef_gem_compile_time

-Originally, the :doc:`chef gem </resource_chef_gem>` resource always ran during the `compile` phase (see :doc:`"The chef-client Run" </chef_client#the-chef-client-run>` for further details).
+Originally, the :doc:`chef gem </resource_chef_gem>` resource always ran during the `compile` phase (see :ref:`"The chef-client Run" <the-chef-client-run>` for further details).
 It is now possible to control which phase the resource is run in.
+Calling ``chef_gem`` with out specifying the phase is now deprecated.

 .. end_tag

-This deprecation was added in Chef 12.1.0, and will become an error in Chef 13.
+This deprecation was added in Chef 12.1.0, and using ``chef_gem`` without specifying a phase will become an error in Chef 13.

 Mitigation
 ================